 Kansas basketball transfer Hunter Dickinson: 'I got less than six figures at Michigan'

-The 7-foot-1 center, who averaged 18.5 points and nine rebounds as a junior as he was named to the All-Big Ten first team, said there were a number of factors at play in his choice and was certainly not one he took lightly.
+The 7-foot-1 center, who averaged 18.5 points and nine rebounds as a junior as he was named to the All-Big Ten first team, said there were a number of factors at play in his choice.

 "I won't say anything bad about that program because I still do love Michigan, I do love the program and everything," Dickinson said.
 "That's why it was so hard to leave.
 I really didn't want to leave, I didn't, but I just felt like, man, it was the best decision for me.
 It took a lot of courage, I don't think people realize how much courage it took for a guy who was there for three years, an All-American for the team.